Ethernet vs. Wi-Fi: Is It Really Better to Go Wireless?

 Game streaming isn’t a flawless experience

 So, what should you buy?
-That’s a good question.
 Get a gaming router if you can play within 20 feet or so.
 If you can afford it, get two that support mesh networking.
 Gaming routers normally pack a hefty processor, tools to prioritize your gaming traffic, lots of streams to handle all your gaming and non-gaming gadgets, and possibly a third 5 GHz or 6 GHz band you can reserve just for gaming.

-Recommendation: Use Ethernet when possible for streaming, especially if you experience long load times.
+Use Ethernet when possible for streaming, especially if you experience long load times.

 Ethernet provides consistent speeds across a long range.
 The cables are ugly, sure, but your streaming experience won’t suffer due to heavy local Wi-Fi traffic or range.
 Devices like Apple TV, smart TVs, Blu-ray players, some Roku players, and more include Ethernet ports.
 You can always place your router next to your streaming device, if possible, to reduce the cable length.

-Max alone requires a data rate of 50 Mbps to stream UHD content.
+HBO Max alone requires a data rate of 50 Mbps to stream UHD content.
 Because Wi-Fi signals fluctuate based on interference and range, you may see the stream dip to HD to compensate or, in some cases, visually fragment due to slow speeds.
 A wired connection helps alleviate these issues and provides a consistent streaming experience from start to finish.

 One thing to keep in mind is that no connection is without issues, whether you’re using Ethernet or Wi-Fi.
 You’re at the mercy of your internet plan and router, which can handle only so much traffic.
 Think of your router as a dedicated computer with a brain that communicates with each device.
 At some point, speaking to everyone in a crowd can become tiring and burdensome, slowing it down.